In a nutshell

 There’s a new video codec called H.265, a more recent and improved version of H.264.
 Compared to H.264, H.265’s even smaller, quicker and capable of jamming more information while maintaining excellent video quality.
 Also, H.265 will support future resolutions up to 8K compared to the 4K that H.264 supports.
 That is why H.265 may become the new standard soon.

 So should you use H.265 instead?

-As we mention, h.265 is short of becoming the new standard.
+As we mention, H.265 is becoming the new standard.
 It does not mean H.264 is obsolete.
-It was first came out in 2003, and it is widely used today.
-Still, if your editing software has h.265 and the platform you are publishing allows that format, then you can experiment with both H.264 and H.265 to see which works best for you.
+It first came out in 2003, and it is widely used today.
+Still, if your editing software has H.265 and the platform you are publishing allows that format, then you can experiment with both H.264 and H.265 to see which works best for you.
 The important thing is you have options to choose from.